HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/FLHook Readme.txt

 - diemsg bug fixed(player with <,> or & in their name had no die-msgs)
 - cmd: isloggedin now returns false when player is in charmenu
 - cmd: addcash/setcash now kick when player is logged in with a different char from same the account
-- socket: bugfix, more than 1 cmd in one tcp packet now allowed (seperated by \n or \r\n)
+- socket: bugfix, more than 1 cmd in one tcp packet now allowed (separated by \n or \r\n)
 - improved kill detection(now works with death-fuses?)

 1.2.4